cloudmesh-community/sp20-516-253/chapter/DataCenter.md

 Cloud

 Cloud is an off-premise form of computing.
-    Cloud resources will be shared with the other users of the same provider, if the private cloud is not used. t accumulates data on the Internet.
+Cloud resources will be shared with the other users of the same provider, if the private cloud is not used.
+It accumulates data on the Internet.
 Cloud services are run by general cloud servers.
 Cloud-based resources need to be housed in data centers.

 Data Center